drewjocham/mongo-migration-tool/CONTRIBUTING.md

 - GitHub contributors page
 - Special thanks in release notes for significant contributions

-Thank you for contributing to mongo-essential! 🎉
+Thank you for contributing to mongo-migration! 🎉